 While adding a single white matboard and core gives your piece a classic, crisp look, try adding a double mat to add a sliver of color.
 Look for colors in your piece or even colors that work well with your piece and draw on them to make a color choice for your second mat.

-Even if you don’t want anything drastic, we have plenty of choices that add just a hint of color that complement your white matboard by adding a faint touch of tone.
+Even if you don’t want anything drastic, we have plenty of choices that add just a hint of color that complements your white matboard by adding a faint touch of tone.
 Check out our Pale Laurel, Bamboo, Papyrus and Honeydew.
 Nothing drastic on the color wheel, but you are bound to find a shade that fits your artwork and decor!

 Keep It The Same